yuvigroovy/vlan-parser/README.md

 # vlan-parser

-A simple tool to parse old formatted Cisco vlans to The newer format used in modern switches.
+A simple tool to parse old formatted Cisco vlans to the newer format used in modern switches.

 ### Installation
 Run the command ```npm i -g vlan-parser```.